 Water could be the next bottleneck of the Permian Basin.
 If we don't address the water problem today the Permian Basin could face the same constraints and challenges as Oklahoma." -Matthias Bloennigan

-In the Permian basin, our relationships with clients are arguably our strongest asset.
+In the Permian basin, our relationships with customers are arguably our strongest asset.
 We continuously scour the market for new information and maintain open dialogues with the most important players in water management.

-- We help clients understand the macro environment and infrastructure of the Permian, allowing them to quantitatively and qualitatively assess oil, gas and water volumes.
+- We help customers understand the macro environment and infrastructure of the Permian, allowing them to quantitatively and qualitatively assess oil, gas and water volumes.

 - We have tight relationships and ongoing conversations with the leadership of all the primary water midstream companies.

 - We quantify the amount of water that needs to be handled within a catchment area by leveraging our in-house knowledge of differing water-to-oil ratios across the basins -- we have seen ratios from 2:1 to 7:1 within the same basin.